mazidulfarabi/thynkzone-instructions/README.md

 - make sure nameservers are right, then setup dns, ssl, speed and other settings
 - get origin certificate and set security to strict at ssl page
 - create .crt and .pem in tomcat9/conf folder and paste the origin cert's pubklic crt and private key pem
-- see the image files in humanitarian private repository and edit server.xml following that
+- edit server.xml (see ssl-server-xml-edit pics in humanitarian private repo)
 - restart tomcat server and wait for a few minutes to see if worked

 7) Deploy war (from private repository)